 Here is a list of other topics I am going to address here as well:

-– bossing or bullying by the boss, find article here
+- – bossing or bullying by the boss, find the article here

 I sure hope that my above summary has reflected some of your experiences and thoughts.
 I tell you that some of the above ploys have been tried on me and maybe on you too, but there must be more.

 I think that by no means the above list is exhaustive and I would request you to add to this with your personal experiences, which I am sure you must have.

 If you are sick and tired about all this, then check out this opportunity to work from home, be your own boss, and make some honest money in the process.

 Feel free to comment and ask your questions and I will come back to you within 24 hours.

 2 thoughts on “The Boss’s Tricks”

 Hi i work at a place where there is no unity and most co worker’s only care about themselves.i am a hard worker who holds himself to a higher standard but im the one who constantly gets pooped on while the slackers and condescending people get away with everything.my boss is very narcissistic and talks out his butt.how can i outsmart him and turn things my way without people realizing it at ropes end HELP ME

 You remind me of myself at one point of time.
 It looks like the rest of the team is keeping together and you have placed yourself out of the group by working to a different standard.
 If your boss is really narcissistic, then remember one thing clearly: he will not accept any critical remark on him or on his position.
 Conversely, he will be very sensitive to praise.

 Try and help your boss to do his job, by focusing on the big picture: do what’s best for the company.
 Suggest ways in which he can use you best.
 See yourself as a complement and find a way to compensate for weaknesses.
 Does your boss for instance have a helicopter view?
 If not, then ask questions that lead him away from the details.